-This is something that I have always promoted at my clinic and why I always make sure we treat the males as well as the females.
+This is something that I have always promoted at my clinic and why I always make sure I treat the males as well as the females.
 Biology 101 tells us that it takes a sperm and an egg to make a baby, not just an egg.
+This is why preconception care is so important and why men need to be healthy prior to conceiving, just as much as the females.
+Healthy men produce health sperm, which then goes on to help produce a healthy baby.

 Just treating the female is not practicing Reproductive medicine, that is just hormone regulation.
 Semen parameters can change by as much as 20% in a given month and change daily, week, monthly and yearly.
 Just because the sperm has been OK, weeks, months, years ago, does not mean it is OK now.

-Plus, there is the DNA damage to the sperm that cannot be measured by normal semen analysis and then the mode of genetic inheritance of this passed onto any future child.
+DNA damage to the sperm that cannot be measured by normal semen analysis and requires specialised testing.
+If the DNA is faulty then through the mode of genetic inheritance this faulty DNA is then passed onto any future child.
+This can lead to many future health and developmental consequences for that offspring.

 It has been well established that environmental chemicals (endocrine disrupters) are reproductive toxicants and can be associated with impaired semen quality and reproductive potential in animals and humans.